demux-academy/Web-Project/Day1/README.md

     font-weight: bold;
 }
 ```
+- We have prepared a sample page using CSS selectors for you that you can view here [here](./index3.html)
 7. CSS Positioning
 - A good explanation can be found here : [W3Schools](https://www.w3schools.com/css/css_positioning.asp)
 - __static__ : default positioning